 Wet Season : December - June

 This period also known as "The Warm Diving Season", these months are characterised by warmer overall conditions: air temperatures go up a few degrees and water temperatures also get from 22°C to 27°C around the islands.
 Despite the warmth – visibility during these months is also usually the best Galapagos has to offer.

 Dive guides in Galapagos told us that during the wet season, there’s a marked increase in hammerhead action.
 You can expect to see a lot of things: hammerheads (Individuals, small schools, large schools, and even the possibility of running into a solid wall of hammers), all types of rays : schools of mobula rays, spotted eagle rays, golden rays, cow-nosed rays, marble rays and of course the giant mantas (in large group of 200 plus).

 Dry Season : June - November

 This period also known as "Cold Diving Season", with less rainfalls and cooler temperatures both above and below the sea.
-Water temperatures usually around 18°C to 23°C.
+Water temperatures usually around 18°C to 24°C.

 During these months, there is a strong chance of multiple whale shark encounters, as the Galapagos Islands are located at the confluence of three great oceanic currents: the cold South Equatorial Current (source is the Humboldt Current), the warm Panama Current, and the cold, deep Cromwell Current.
 Every June, the tradewinds freshen and the South Equatorial Current lowers land and water temperatures, providing a perfect environment for whale sharks.
-Many people has emphasised this period is the best time to visit Galapagos.
+Due to the large amount of plankton and big stuff action, Many people has emphasised this period is the best time to visit Galapagos.

 However, the colder water temperatures and choppier seas, especially on the journey across the islands of Darwin and Wolf, might make it a little uncomfortable for divers of a certain disposition.